ROllerozxa

 When coming to the screen that asks you to choose the partition, pick ‘Create/Modify partitions’, select ‘No’ to whether you want to use GPT, and create one primary partition that is the size of the entire virtual disk you created.
 Mark it as bootable, and then write to disk.

-and answer 'Yes' to installing GRUB.
+When formatting, pick ext4 and answer ‘Yes’ to installing GRUB.
 When asked if you want to make the system partition read-write, answer no unless you really want it as it will make the Android system take up more space.

 When done, reboot!
 Virt-Manager should automatically unmount the ISO and you will boot up into the installed GRUB.